Places

 in Places

-Sandy Bay Almost at the beach end of Blockhouse Bay Road, just on the edge of the beach Reserve, is the pathway to Sandy Bay.
+Almost at the beach end of Blockhouse Bay Road, just on the edge of the beach Reserve, is the pathway to Sandy Bay.
 There is no car access which adds to the charm of this beautiful little bay.
 The path cuts back and down on an angle from the main road, bounded on the road side by a stone wall, ending in a stone seat.
 This was once keenly sought after by courting couples.
+Then the pathway plunges steeply down towards the shore.

 Continue reading